darkoverlordofdata/Box2dWeb/readme.md

     This cuts the function call overhead in half when allocating new framework objects.

-Phase II: add scalar properties definitions to the prototype and remove them from the constructor
+Phase II: move scalar property definitions to the prototype and remove them from the constructor

     In Progress.
     Allows manually written overrides for constructors to be merged in during the redux process.